OpenNebula/vOneCloud-docs/source/overview/features.rst

   * Attach/detach network interfaces functionality
   * VNC connection to VMs, including the ability to set keymap
   * Attach/detach disk functionality
   * Save a running VM as a VM Template
   * Disk resize at boot time and in poweroff state
+  * Migrate VMs between vCenter clusters

 * **Virtualization Management**